 by Monica Tadros, M.D., F.A.C.S.

 What is a Deviated Septum & How Is a Deviated Septum is Treated?

 Many times fractures of the septum are overlooked after nasal trauma in children and teens if a CT scan or endoscopic evaluation is not performed because the septum is a deep structure that cannot be well visualized externally.
-Over time the shape of the deviated septum may worsen the nasal airway and sinuses for many NJ individuals, lead to chronic mouth breathing and affect nasal development.
+Over time the shape of the deviated septum may worsen the nasal airway and sinuses for many NJ individuals.
+It can consequently lead to chronic mouth breathing and affect nasal development.